Kartikunde/resume-analyzer/README.md

 # AI Resume Analyzer

 A local, full-stack resume grading tool.
-Paste or upload a resume (and optionally a job description), and get back a scored report: overall score, ATS compatibility, category breakdown, strengths/weaknesses, keyword match, and concrete bullet-point rewrites powered by the Claude API.
+Paste or upload a resume, and get back a scored report: overall score, ATS compatibility, category breakdown, strengths/weaknesses, keyword match, and concrete bullet-point rewrites powered by the Claude API.